evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/report/report.md

  1. Collect data from Wikipedia that links articles together.

- 2. Transform the data into a easily parsable and machine-readable format use to construct the directed unweighted graph of articles.
+ 2. Transform the data into a easily parsable and machine-readable format used to construct the directed unweighted graph of articles.
 This includes a data file containing a list of article titles and article IDs, as well as a data file including article ID's and the article ID's they link to.

  3. Construct a program in C++11 that will use the collected data to allow the user to find the distance between two articles.
 A high level overview of how